LacunaSoftware/docs/docs.en-us/articles/rest-pki/php/legacy52.md

 <a name="pades-cosign" />
 ### PAdES co-signature

-After the control flow of the sample [PAdES singature with file already on server](#pades) is completed and the link *Click here to co-sign with another certificate* is clicked, the same control flow is repeated, but now with the URL parameter `userfile` filled.
+After the control flow of the sample [PAdES signature with file already on server](#pades) is completed and the link *Click here to co-sign with another certificate* is clicked, the same control flow is repeated, but now with the URL parameter `userfile` filled.

 <a name="pdf-marks" />